Blunk-electronic/stock_manager/README.md

 WARNING: The database already existing will be overwritten without warning!
 The name of the directory containing the database is fixed to "stock_manager".

-### Installation in an explicitely given home directory
+### Installation in an Explicitely Given Home Directory
 To install the sample database in the home of another user run:
 ```sh
 sh install.sh database user_name